patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 ### Selectable

-A card can be selected by clicking anywhere within the card.
+A selectable card can be selected by clicking anywhere within the card.

 You must avoid rendering any other interactive content within the `<Card>` when it is meant to be selectable only.
-Refer to our [clickable and selectable example](#clickable-and-selectable-cards) if you need a card that is both selectable and has other interactive content.
+Refer to our [actionable and selectable example](#clickable-and-selectable-cards) if you need a card that is both selectable and has other interactive, actionable content.

 ```ts file='./CardSelectable.tsx'